Department Contact Info

 Campers are expected to attend and fully engage in all scheduled classes and activities.
 Absences are not allowed except for verified medical emergencies.

 The possession or use of alcohol, drugs, tobacco, firearms, knives, or any other dangerous items is strictly forbidden.
-All medications—whether prescription, over-the-counter, vitamins, or homeopathic—must be turned in at check-in, stored with the assigned counselor, and administered only under the supervision of the camp nurse.
+All medications—whether prescription, over-the-counter, vitamins, or homeopathic—must be turned in at check-in, stored with the assigned family group leader, and administered only under the supervision of the camp nurse.

 For the safety of everyone, dormitory living areas are segregated by gender.
 Campers must remain in their assigned living spaces and are not permitted to enter dormitories of the opposite gender.
 Additionally, campers cannot leave university property or ride in vehicles unless accompanied by OWL Camp staff or designated office personnel.